silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 // Update the GridField with our custom configuration
 $gridField->setConfig($config);
+// Or, more likely, create a new gridfield using our custom configuration
+$gridField = GridField::create('Pages', 'All pages', SiteTree::get(), $config);
 ```

 `GridFieldConfig` provides a number of methods to make setting the configuration easier.
 We can insert a component